-Among the works on display, the Divine Comedy by Dante Alighieri, the Canticle of the Creatures by Francesco d'Assisi, the Pinocchio by Carlo Collodi, the Marriage of Figaro by Pierre-Augustin Caron de Beaumarchais, but also the Gulliver's Travels by Jonathan Swift and the Tales by Edgar Allan Poe, assembled and "covered" by complex and refined ligatures, made by Luciano Fagnola on the basis of projects and sketches created by artists such as Francesco Casorati, Ugo Nespolo and Guido Giordano, or by young talents such as Irene Bedino, Luca Bosio, Samantha Farina and Elena Rivolta.
+Among the works on display stand out the Divine Comedy by Dante Alighieri, the Canticle of the Creatures by Francesco d'Assisi, the Pinocchio by Carlo Collodi, the Marriage of Figaro by Pierre-Augustin Caron de Beaumarchais, but also the Travels of Gulliver by Jonathan Swift and the Stories by Edgar Allan Poe, assembled and "covered" by complex and refined bindings, created by Luciano Fagnola based on projects and sketches created by artists such as Francesco Casorati, Ugo Nespolo and Guido Giordano, or by young talents such as Irene Bedino, Luca Bosio , Samantha Farina and Elena Rivolta.

-Luciano Fagnola has transformed the graphic designs into leather artifacts, real unique pieces thanks to the use of different materials and techniques: inlay or mosaic work, coloring and gilding, and sometimes the presence of metal inserts.
+Luciano Fagnola has transformed graphic projects into leather artifacts, real unique pieces thanks to the use of different materials and techniques: inlay or mosaic work, coloring and gilding, and sometimes the presence of metal inserts.

-All the books come from the collections of Livio Ambrogio, bibliophile and collector from Turin: as recalled by Ernst Collin in one of the texts on display, From the art bookbinder.
-A brief dialogue between the bibliophile and his art bookbinder, published in Berlin in 1922, each work is the fruit of a happy and constant exchange of views between the collector and the artist, which leads to the design and realization of an always different decoration, phantasmagoric and multi-material.
+All the books come from the collections of Livio Ambrogio, a bibliophile and collector from Turin: as Ernst Collin recalls in one of the texts on display, From the art bookbinder .
+Brief dialogue between the bibliophile and his art binder , published in Berlin in 1922, each work is the result of a happy and constant exchange of views between the collector and the artist, which leads to the creation and creation of an ever-changing decoration , phantasmagoric and multi-material.

 In line with the vocation of Palazzo Madama as a museum of decorative arts, the exhibition is a reminder of the museum's historical collection of ancient bindings, full of about 300 specimens and partly exhibited on the second floor of the building.